panoptesDev/panoptis-program-library/docs/src/token-swap.md

 normal market dynamics, in that the offered token price will increase as it is bought.

-For example, a decentralized betting application creator wants to sell new "SAFEBET" tokens on the market in exchange for USDC, and they believe each token is worth at least 4 USDC.
-They create a pool between SAFEBET and USDC, funding one side with 1,000 SAFEBET, and the other side with 0 USDC, but an offset of 4,000 USDC.
+For example, a decentralized betting application creator wants to sell new "PANOBET" tokens on the market in exchange for USDC, and they believe each token is worth at least 4 USDC.
+They create a pool between PANOBET and USDC, funding one side with 1,000 PANOBET, and the other side with 0 USDC, but an offset of 4,000 USDC.

-If a trader tries to buy SAFEBET with 40 USDC, the invariant is calculated with the offset:
+If a trader tries to buy PANOBET with 40 USDC, the invariant is calculated with the offset:

 ```
-(SAFEBET_total) * (USDC_total + USDC_offset) = invariant
+(PANOBET_total) * (USDC_total + USDC_offset) = invariant
 1,000 * (0 + 4,000) = 4,000,000

-(SAFEBET_total - SAFEBET_out) * (USDC_total + USDC_offset + USDC_in) = invariant
+(PANOBET_total - PANOBET_out) * (USDC_total + USDC_offset + USDC_in) = invariant
-SAFEBET_out = 9.901
+PANOBET_out = 9.901
 ```

-The trader received 9.901 SAFEBET for 40 USDC, so the price per SAFEBET was roughly 4.04, slightly higher than the minimum of 4 USDC per SAFEBET.
+The trader received 9.901 PANOBET for 40 USDC, so the price per PANOBET was roughly 4.04, slightly higher than the minimum of 4 USDC per PANOBET.

-Conversely, if a trader tries to buy USDC with SAFEBET immediately after creation, it will fail because there is no USDC actually present in the pool.
+Conversely, if a trader tries to buy USDC with PANOBET immediately after creation, it will fail because there is no USDC actually present in the pool.

 ## Testing